Weft

 Details of Weft's birth name and parents are not forthcoming from his employer.
 He has served his order all his life and knows nothing else.

 Weft has an attitude problem around some women.
-He doesn't hate them and isn't chauvinistic to them (see Instar Humanoid Gender); he's just bad at relating to them, as you might expect from a sheltered single-sex upbringing, and thinks they're nuts.
+He doesn't hate them and isn't chauvinistic to them (see Instarrian Gender); rather, he's nervous of them and bad at relating to them, as you might expect from a sheltered single-sex upbringing, and also thinks they're completely nuts.
 Weft dislikes men who act like women or women who act like men.
-This is cultural.
-So, to some extent, is his attitude to sexuality.
+This is a cultural prejudice.
+Less so is his attitude to non-heterosexuality, which is pretty medieval.

 Weft doesn't fully trust any species but his own.
 The same goes for animals, workmanship etc from anywhere other than his world.
 They are necessarily and irrevocably inferior and it's humiliating for anyone from Offwhite to go among offworlders.
 (This one is a cultural thing, not just Weft being hateful.)